allinspiration/allin-passionbot/README.md

 # Timeouts and Intervals

-Hubot can run code later using JavaScript's built-in [setTimeout](http://nodejs.org/api/timers.html#timers_settimeout_callback_delay_arg).
+Passionbot can run code later using JavaScript's built-in [setTimeout](http://nodejs.org/api/timers.html#timers_settimeout_callback_delay_arg).
 It takes a callback method, and the amount of time to wait before calling it:

 ```coffeescript
 module.exports = (robot) ->